Endometrial biopsy

 Patients are advised to inform their healthcare provider of all medications they are taking before the procedure to avoid unnecessary risks.

-The effectiveness of endometrial resection has been widely validated through clinical studies.
-Research indicates that this procedure has high sensitivity and specificity in detecting endometrial cancer and precancerous lesions.
+The effectiveness of endometrial biopsy has been extensively validated through clinical studies.
+Research indicates that this procedure has high sensitivity and specificity in detecting endometrial carcinoma and precancerous lesions.

-Clinical data show that approximately 90% of endometrial cancer cases can be accurately diagnosed through this method.
-This makes endometrial resection an important tool for diagnosing and screening endometrial abnormalities.
+Clinical data shows that approximately 90% of endometrial cancer cases can be accurately diagnosed through this method.
+This makes endometrial biopsy an essential tool for diagnosing and screening endometrial abnormalities.

 Alternatives

-If patients are unsuitable for endometrial resection or wish to explore other options, the following alternatives can be considered:
+If patients are unsuitable for endometrial biopsy or wish to explore other options, the following alternatives can be considered:

 • Ultrasound examination: assesses the thickness and morphology of the endometrium

-• Magnetic Resonance Imaging (MRI): provides more detailed images of the uterine structure
+• Magnetic Resonance Imaging (MRI): provides detailed images of the uterine structure

 Each alternative has its advantages and disadvantages.
-Patients should choose the most appropriate examination method under the guidance of their doctor based on their individual circumstances.
+Patients should choose the most appropriate method under medical guidance based on their individual circumstances.

 Frequently Asked Questions

-To ensure the procedure goes smoothly, patients should stop taking anticoagulant medications several days before the surgery and avoid sexual activity.
+To ensure the procedure goes smoothly, patients should stop taking anticoagulant medications a few days before the procedure and avoid sexual activity.
 It is also recommended to wear comfortable clothing on the day of the procedure and bring personal items such as sanitary pads.
-The doctor may also require some basic tests beforehand to confirm the patient's physical readiness for the procedure.
+The doctor may also require some basic examinations beforehand to confirm that your health status is suitable for the procedure.

-What are the possible side effects after endometrial resection?
+What are the possible side effects after an endometrial biopsy?

-Endometrial resection is relatively safe but may cause mild side effects such as slight abdominal pain, bleeding, or infection.
-Patients might feel fatigued afterward; it is advised to rest for a few days and avoid lifting heavy objects or vigorous activities.
-If severe abdominal pain, fever, or abnormal bleeding occurs, medical attention should be sought immediately.
+Endometrial biopsy is generally safe, but mild side effects such as slight abdominal pain, bleeding, or infection may occur.
+Patients might feel fatigued afterward and are advised to rest for a few days, avoiding heavy lifting or vigorous exercise.
+If severe abdominal pain, fever, or abnormal bleeding occurs, immediate medical attention should be sought.

-How long is the recovery period after endometrial resection?
+How long is the recovery period after an endometrial biopsy?

 Most patients can resume normal activities within a few days after the procedure.
-However, it is recommended to rest for at least 1-2 days and avoid strenuous activities or lifting heavy objects.
-Bleeding usually decreases over several days, but full recovery may take a few weeks.
+However, it is recommended to rest for at least 1-2 days and avoid strenuous activities or heavy lifting.
+Bleeding usually diminishes within a few days, but full recovery may take several weeks.

-What is the success rate of endometrial resection?
+What is the success rate of endometrial biopsy?

-Endometrial resection is a precise diagnostic and therapeutic method with a relatively high success rate.
-However, the success depends on various factors such as the patient's overall health, severity of the condition, and the experience of the physician.
-Personalized treatment plans are developed to ensure optimal outcomes.
+Endometrial biopsy is a precise diagnostic and therapeutic method with a relatively high success rate.
+However, success depends on various factors such as overall health, severity of the condition, and the experience of the physician.
+Doctors will develop personalized treatment plans to ensure the best outcomes.

-What lifestyle adjustments should be made after endometrial resection?
+What lifestyle adjustments should I make after an endometrial biopsy?